ukparliament/commons-library-open-day/2025/index.md

 ## Attlee Suite, 9.45am &rarr; 11.20am

-Welcome and overview of the day
+### Welcome and overview of the day
-* Claire Sewell, Head of Research Information Service
-* Linda Coombs, Head of Members’ Library Services
+Claire Sewell, Head of Research Information Service Linda Coombs, Head of Members’ Library Services

-Opening remarks
+### Opening remarks
-* Grant Hill-Cawthorne, Managing Director (R&I)
+Grant Hill-Cawthorne, Managing Director, Research and Information

-An introduction to the House of Commons Library
+### An introduction to the House of Commons Library
-* Martin Reid, Director of Library Services
+Martin Reid, Director of Library Services

-The work of Research
+### The work of Research
-* Anna Dickson, Director of Research
+Anna Dickson, Director of Research

-Misinformation & the Good Information Toolkit
+### Misinformation & the Good Information Toolkit
-* Anne-Lise Harding, Strategic Training Lead
+Anne-Lise Harding, Strategic Training Lead

 <!--
 <table>